moj-analytical-services/iceberg-evaluation/docs/README.md

 2. Uses complex process for handling [data shuffling](https://medium.com/distributed-computing-with-ray/executing-a-distributed-shuffle-without-a-mapreduce-system-d5856379426c) which makes it hard to maintain and debug
 3. Large volumes of intermittent missing data and duplicates, but given the complexity of the current job, the root-cause could not be identified

-Could we improve performance and simplify PySpark job by making use of Iceberg?
+Could we improve performance and simplify the PySpark job by making use of Iceberg?

 ---
 ## Data Lake Table Formats